Alisha Chinai: Career

 Chinai's comeback to film music was with the song "Oh My Darling" in the Yash Raj film Mujhse Dosti Karoge!.
 From 2000 to 2009, she recorded primarily with Himesh Reshammiya, Shankar–Ehsaan–Loy and Pritam.
 After her controversy with Anu Malik in the 1990s, she patched up with him to record for a number of films, starting with Ishq Vishk, Fida, No Entry, Love Story 2050, Maan Gaye Mughle Azam, Ugly Aur Pagli, Chehraa and Kambakht Ishq.

-In 2005, Chinai's career reached a new high when she sang "Kajra Re" (Bunty Aur Babli).
+In 2005, Chinai's career reached a new high when she sang "Kajra Re" from Bunty Aur Babli.
 The song was a hit and won her a Filmfare Award for Best Female Playback Singer.
 She was also a judge on Indian Idol 3 and is a judge on Zee TV's Star Ya Rockstar with Anu Malik.

-In 2021, Alisha Chinai was on Jay-Ho!
+In 2021, Alisha Chinai appeared on Jay-Ho!
 The Jay Kumar Show, where she talked about her childhood.
 She shared that her love for music began early, with school performances and her mother's influence, as her mom enjoyed Western pop music.
-Alisha also mentioned how she challenged the stereotype that Indian girls couldn’t sing pop music with her own work.
+Alisha also mentioned how she challenged the stereotype that Indian girls couldn't sing pop music with her own work.